Our woven blankets and throw pillows are made on demand to create a one-of-a-kind item that is both functional and luxurious.

 The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the weaving to produce compared to the pixels when creating your design.
 Please keep this in mind as you create your designs for woven products.

 - Our woven pillows can capture a high level of detail due to the fine yarn size and tight tapestry weave

 - Our woven blankets can capture a moderate level of detail due to the thicker yarn size and looser weave

 Creating artwork in Photoshop or another image editing software

 1. Set up your print area according to the size of the blanket you’d like to create.
-If you plan on offering multiple sizes, use the most prominent print area to create your artwork.
+Use the most prominent print area to create your artwork if you plan on offering multiple sizes.

 You do this so that any necessary design elements, like text, are inside those guidelines.
 This area is where the threads of the woven blanket are frayed around the edges.

-3. Save your artwork as an RGB, JPG, or PNG file at max file size.
+3. Save your artwork as an RGB, JPG file at max file size.